-- Turn off gas supply to the water

-heater - 2.
-Shut off the water supply and open a nearby hot water faucet to depressurize the water tank. - Drain approximately 5 gallons of water from tank (Refer to "Draining and Flushing" for proper procedures).
-Close drain valve. - Remove old anode rod. - Use Teflon® tape or approved pipe sealant on threads and install new anode rod. - Turn on water supply and open nearby hot water faucet to purge air from water system.
-Check for any leaks and immediately correct any if found. - Restart the water heater as directed under "Operating Your Water Heater."
-See the "Repair Parts Illustration" for anode rod location on page 27.
+- 1. Turn off gas supply to the water heater. - Shut off the water supply and open a nearby hot water faucet to depressurize the water tank.
+Figure 20: Anode Rod Depletion - 3.
+Drain approximately 5 gallons of water from tank (Refer to the "Draining and Flushing" section for proper procedures).
+Close drain valve. - 4.
+Remove old anode rod. - Use Teflon® tape or approved pipe sealant on threads and install new anode rod. - 6.
+Turn on water supply and open nearby hot water faucet to purge air from water system.
+Check for any leaks and immediately correct any if found. - Restart the water heater as directed under the "Operating Your Water Heater."
+See the "Repair Parts Illustration" section for anode rod location.

-TEFLON is a registered trademark of E.I.
+TEFLON® is a registered trademark of E.I.
 Du Pont De Nemours and Company.